marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 # Bug 3: Cannot select _All Employees_ after selecting an employee

 We handle a case where the new value has the same `ID` as our `EMPTY_EMPLOYEE` – in this case, we load all transactions.

+# Bug 4: Clicking on View More button not showing correct data

+The response object of the hook returns the new data appended to the existing data, instead of just the new data.
+During this I also uncovered a bug where users are able to continue viewing more despite there not being another page of data.
+In this case, viewing more should not be an option.